freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/improve-chart-accessibility-with-the-figure-element.md

 ---

 ## Description

 <section id='description'>

-HTML5 introduced the <code>figure</code> element, along with the related <code>figcaption</code>.
+HTML5 introduced the `figure` element, along with the related `figcaption`.
 Used together, these items wrap a visual representation (like an image, diagram, or chart) along with its caption.
-This gives a two-fold accessibility boost by both semantically grouping related content, and providing a text alternative that explains the <code>figure</code>.
+This gives a two-fold accessibility boost by both semantically grouping related content, and providing a text alternative that explains the `figure`.

 For data visualizations like charts, the caption can be used to briefly note the trends or conclusions for users with visual impairments.
 Another challenge covers how to move a table version of the chart's data off-screen (using CSS) for screen reader users.

-Here's an example - note that the <code>figcaption</code> goes inside the <code>figure</code> tags and can be combined with other elements:
+Here's an example - note that the `figcaption` goes inside the `figure` tags and can be combined with other elements:

 ```html
 <figure>